veraberger/tmp/README.md

 - Hi, I’m @VeraBerger
-- I’m interested in high-energy astrophysics, computational magnetohydrodynamics, and data visualization
+- I’m interested in high-energy astrophysics, magnetohydrodynamics, and data visualization
 - Reach me at vlberger at mit dot edu